PenguDevelopment/parrot.js/docs/modals.md

 !> Make sure to add fields to your modal after you initialize it, otherwise it will not work.

+!> Make sure you put your fields in an array or it will not work!

 ---

 ## Displaying Modals